anatolguidea/GorobceanCollections/IMAGE_SETUP_INSTRUCTIONS.md

 To use your stylish woman in pale yellow pantsuit image across all products:

 ### 1. Image Setup ✅ COMPLETED
-Your image is now set up at:
+Your test image reference is deprecated and replaced by neutral placeholder:
 ```
-public/images/products/fashion.webp
+public/images/placeholder-product.svg
 ```

 The system is configured to use this image for all products across the site.